 If the individual wishes to apply to receive services through the Home and Community Based Options Waiver (HCBOW), the options counselor will provide assistance with completing the application, including providing assistance in obtaining needed supporting documents.
 The options counselor will also provide the packet of materials related to supports planner selection.
-As some residents of NFs may be more appropriately served through the TBI or DDA waivers, individuals who meet the technical eligibility criteria and wish to apply for the Traumatic Brain Injury, or Community Pathways waivers will be referred to the Brain Injury Association of Maryland or Statewide SRC Transition Coordinator.
+Since some residents of NFs may be more appropriately served through the BI or DDA waivers, individuals who meet the technical eligibility criteria and wish to apply for the Brain Injury, or Community Pathways waivers will be referred to the Brain Injury Association of Maryland or Statewide SRC Transition Coordinator.

-Medicaid Eligibility.
-Once the options counselor completes and submits the HCBOW application, they will document its completion in the LTSSMaryland tracking system.
-This will trigger the DEWS (Division of Eligibility Waiver Services), UCA (Utilization Control Agent), and AERS (Adult Evaluation and Review Service) processes.
+Determinations of Eligibility.
+Once the options counselor completes and submits the HCBOW application, they document its completion in the LTSSMaryland tracking system.
+This will trigger the EDD (Eligibility Determination Division), UCA (Utilization Control Agent), and AERS (Adult Evaluation and Review Service) processes.
 The DEWS eligibility process establishes financial eligibility for the waivers.
 The UCA verifies medical eligibility.
-AERS completes a medical assessment (interRAI-Home Care) and recommends services needed by the individual in the community.
-The AERS assessment is then forwarded to the waiver transition coordinator who will use it to develop a plan of service with the resident that details the waiver and/or Community First Choice services and budget.
-As the last part of the eligibility process, this plan is then approved by DHMH or their designee for the Home and Community Based Options Waiver. e A letter of waiver eligibility called a Waiver Advisory Opinion Letter is then sent to the resident and states the six month eligibility period for transition.
+AERS completes a medical assessment using the interRAI-Home Care instrument, and recommends services needed by the individual in the community.
+The assessment is then forwarded to the waiver transition coordinator, who will use it to develop a plan of service with the resident that details the waiver and/or Community First Choice services and budget.
+As the last part of the eligibility process, this plan is then approved by DHMH or their designee for the Home and Community Based Options Waiver.
+A letter of waiver eligibility called a Waiver Advisory Opinion Letter is then sent to the resident and begins the six month eligibility period for transition.
 A letter of denial will be sent to the applicant if the person is determined not eligible, as is the current practice.

 Housing Assistance.
-As housing is one of the main barriers to community living, housing assistance may greatly increase the number of people that are able to make the transition.
+Because housing is one of the main barriers to community living, housing assistance may greatly increase the number of people that are able to make the transition.
 In 2009 and 2010, housing training was provided through the MFP demonstration to develop housing expertise among waiver case managers and MAP partners who will provide information about types of housing options, the availability of housing, and the housing subsidy systems.
-Due to the feedback that housing assistance should be provided by individuals with housing knowledge and expertise, housing specialist positions were created within the MFP administration at DHMH specifically to work with consumers, family members or representatives, and case managers to assist individuals to access affordable, accessible housing.
-They provide intensive support to complete applications, acquire needed documentation, and secure housing.
-Housing assistance may also include opportunities for MFP participants to visit potential houses using their supplemental service funds (Section B.5.4).
-In addition to this individual assistance, the MFP housing team is responsible for monitoring and working to improve the housing situation for MFP demonstration participants.
+Based on stakeholder feedback that housing assistance should be provided by individuals with housing knowledge and expertise, housing specialist positions were created within the MFP administration at DHMH specifically to work with consumers, family members or representatives, and case managers to assist individuals to access affordable, accessible housing.
+They provided intensive support to complete applications, acquire needed documentation, and secure housing.
+Housing assistance also included opportunities for MFP participants to visit potential houses using their supplemental service funds (Section B.5.4).
+In addition to individual assistance, the MFP housing team was responsible for monitoring and working to improve the housing situation for MFP demonstration participants.
 The MFP housing team has developed relationships with local housing authorities, developers, and other partners working on the same goals to increase housing opportunities and to more efficiently identify and access housing as it becomes available.
-This service will be vital to those seeking independent community housing.
+This service is vital to those seeking independent community housing.